sperano/versionfs/README.md

 ## Design Goals

-**LocalFS** is designed for managing different types of files that:
+**VersionFS** is designed for managing different types of files that:
 - Have no parameters (e.g., Lego Themes catalog)
 - Have parameters (e.g., Team Roster with team ID and date)
 - Need multiple generations/versions